• How did you get started writing?

 There’s always something that needs to be researched, like Charlee’s car in FICTION CAN BE MURDER.
 When I was trying to decide what she’d drive, I stumbled on something that said a particular car had enormous cupholders.
 Knowing how much Charlee likes her coffee, she’d appreciate that.
 Also knowing how Charlee spills on herself, I knew at some point that coffee would come flying out of there.

-In my new Crossword Puzzle Mysteries, I started to teach myself how to construct crosswords, which is way harder than I expected.
+In my Crossword Puzzle Mysteries, I started to teach myself how to construct crosswords, which is way harder than I expected.
 In addition, I researched Obsessive-Compulsive Disorder, depression, diner lingo, poisonous mushrooms, and green card marriages, among other things.

 It’s really easy to over-research so I try to do my outline or basic character studies first and then only dive into what I really need to know, as opposed to what I really want to know.
 I learned this with my very first book, the historical fiction for kids I published way back in 2001.
 I stumbled on some first person accounts of the war, diaries from soldiers on both sides.
 I was stunned because I had the misconception that these soldiers would have been illiterate.
 The writing was absolutely riveting, with gorgeous, lilting language and I spent way too much time with them.
 It was marvelous to read, but I didn’t need all that for the book.

 When I dig into the research for something, I start with a basic internet search, maybe Wikipedia or the Mayo Clinic or a police department website.
 Sometimes that’s all I need.
 But other times, I read a bunch of books on the subject, often beginning in the children’s section at the library because those books are short and sweet, and spell issues out in simple ways.
 If that’s not enough, I try to find people who will answer my emailed questions, or meet me in person or talk to me on the phone.
 That’s kinda scary, but you’d be surprised how many doors get opened to you when you say, “I’m writing a mystery and I have a couple of questions.
 Would you be willing to talk to me?”
-It also helps that I have a nephew who is a cop in a big city, a son who is a military cop, and another son working as a paramedic.
+It also helps that I have a nephew who is a detective in a big city, a son who was a military cop, and another son working as a paramedic.
 I text them all weird, out-of-the-blue questions with no introductory paragraph, just “So … I have someone tied up in the basement and …” or “Would it hurt to get a staple in the face?” or “I just stole your weapon and …” They answer without even questioning whether I’m a criminal or not.
 Oooh … that could be an interesting twist in a novel!

 • How do you decide whether to use a real location or a fictionalized one?